alexpolt/alexpolt.github.io/src/atomic-data.md

   assumes that some operations may fail, but progress is guaranteed in a fixed number of steps.
   And finally obstruction free means progress under no contention from other threads.

-  There are two major primitives for doing lock-free programming:  CAS (compare and swap) and LL/SC (load-linked/store-conditional.
+  There are two major primitives/ways for doing lock-free programming:  CAS (compare and swap) and  LL/SC (load-linked/store-conditional.
 These are RMW ( Read-Modify-Write ) operations, but they are not equivalent.
 Also important is the fact that these operations acquire additional semantics when operating on pointers.